apache/hudi/docs/_docs/1_5_comparison.md

 ## Stream Processing

 A popular question, we get is : "How does Hudi relate to stream processing systems?", which we will try to answer here.
-Simply put, Hudi can integrate with batch (`copy-on-write storage`) and streaming (`merge-on-read storage`) jobs of today, to store the computed results in Hadoop.
+Simply put, Hudi can integrate with batch (`copy-on-write table`) and streaming (`merge-on-read table`) jobs of today, to store the computed results in Hadoop.
 For Spark apps, this can happen via direct integration of Hudi library with Spark/Spark streaming DAGs.
 In case of Non-Spark processing systems (eg: Flink, Hive), the processing can be done in the respective systems and later sent into a Hudi table via a Kafka topic/DFS intermediate file.
 In more conceptual level, data processing pipelines just consist of three components : `source`, `processing`, `sink`, with users ultimately running queries against the sink to use the results of the pipeline.